 On October 2nd, 2020, U.S. President Donald Trump tweeted that he and the First Lady of the United States (FLOTUS), Melania Trump, both tested positive for COVID-19 (see Figure 1).
 Within seconds, his tweet received thousands of replies on Twitter.
-This post will detail our exploratory data analysis of these replies.

 - Toxicity score represents the degree to which the comment is rude, disrespectful, or unreasonable.

 - Severe Toxicity score represents how hateful, aggressive, and disrespectful the comment is.

 - Profanity score indicates if swear words or other profane language is used.

 - Identity Attack score indicates if a post contains hateful language targeting someone because of their identity.

 - Insult score helps to identify insulting or inflammatory posts.

 - Threat score represents the degree to which a post displays an intention to inflict pain or violence against an individual or group.

 - Sexually Explicit score indicates if a post contains references to sexual acts, body parts, or other lewd content.